GUIDELINES FOR SUBMISSIONS OF PROPOSALS

 Links to CFP Resources:

-Please note that the CFP Submission Site is only accessible to those who have already registered for the 2019 Annual Meeting.
-Please click here to join, renew your membership and pre-register for the 62nd ASA Annual Meeting!
+Please note that the CFP Submission Site will only accessible to those who have already registered for the 2020 Annual Meeting.
+Please click here to join, renew your membership and pre-register for the 63rd ASA Annual Meeting!

 The African Studies Association (ASA) invites proposals for panels, papers, and roundtables that examine current scholarship and debates in all areas of African Studies.
 The Program Committee welcomes submissions from Africanist professionals and scholars at all stages in their careers.
-Proposals are particularly encouraged that focus on this year’s theme of “BEING, BELONGING, AND BECOMING IN AFRICA.”
-REQUIREMENTS FOR ACCEPTANCE All proposals must be submitted on or before March 15, 2019.
-Proposals will be provisionally accepted or rejected within 6-8 weeks by the Program Committee and notices will be sent out by email, with acceptance contingent on receipt of pre-registration fees.
+Proposals are particularly encouraged that focus on this year’s theme of “THE HOUR OF DECISION: POWER PERSISTENCE, PURPOSE, AND POSSIBILITY IN AFRICAN STUDIES.”
+REQUIREMENTS FOR ACCEPTANCE All proposals must be submitted on or before April 1, 2020.
+Proposals will be provisionally accepted or rejected within 8-10 weeks by the Program Committee and notices will be sent out by email, with acceptance contingent on receipt of pre-registration fees.

-Everyone who submits a proposal MUST pre-register by the March 15 submission deadline in order for the proposal to be reviewed.
-(The presenters included on the proposal must pre-register for the annual meeting by March 15).
+Everyone who submits a proposal MUST pre-register by the April 1 submission deadline in order for the proposal to be reviewed.
+(The presenters included on the proposal must pre-register for the annual meeting by April 1).
 Please note that pre-registration is refundable if your submission is rejected by the Program Committee.
-Africa residents and all students are also able to select and complete a “request for onsite pre-registration payment” if they are unable to process payment at the time of the CFP.
+Africa residents are able to select and complete a “request for onsite pre-registration payment” if they are unable to process payment at the time of the CFP.

-Accepted proposals will be listed in the Preliminary Program, which will appear on the ASA website, www.africanstudies.org, in mid-July.
-Notification that the Preliminary Program has been posted to the website will be sent via email.
+Accepted proposals will be listed in the Preliminary Program in mid-July.
+Notification that the Preliminary Program has been posted will be sent via email.

 Each individual may make only one presentation: as a paper presenter, or a roundtable participant.
 Individuals may chair or co-chair or serve as a discussant or co-discussant on one panel or roundtable in addition to making one presentation.
 If you are on a panel or roundtable that has been designated a board-sponsored session, this presentation will not count toward your participation limit.
 Individuals may not serve as both the chair and a discussant on the same panel.
 Author Meets Critic sessions and Flash presentations do not count towards participation rules, and will not be placed under consideration for Board Sponsorship.
 If a participant is listed on multiple panels or roundtables on the program, they will be removed from panels and roundtables to ensure adherence to the ASA participation policy.